 When Jennifer and I decided to become full-time nomads our number one concern was staying connected online.
 Jennifer’s full-time job is entirely online.
-I run this website and do research and planning for our travels all online.
+I run this website and do research and plan for our travels all online.
 So, keeping a reliable connection literally allows us to make money and keeps us traveling.
-With the proliferation of 4G speeds and the onset of 5G, cellular data has surpassed all other forms of possible mobile internet connections in reliability and affordability.
-However, cell phone signals even need a little help now and again and that is where the WeBoost Drive 4G-X comes in handy.
+With the proliferation of 4G speeds and now 5G, cellular data has surpassed all other forms of possible mobile internet connections in reliability and affordability.
+However, cell phone signals even need a little help now and again and that is where a WeBoost comes in handy.
 We think this device is so critical to a successful nomadic life that we decided to do this WeBoost review.

 The Two Antennas

-All WeBoost Drive 4G-X models have two antennas.
+All WeBoost models have two antennas.
 One that goes on the outside of the vehicle and one that goes on the inside of the vehicle.
-Because both are designed to work on the same bandwidths (cellular bandwidths) the two can interfere with one another so proper placement is essential for these devices to work optimally.
+Because both are designed to work on the same bandwidths as the cellular networks the two can interfere with one another.
+Proper placement of the two antennas is essential for these devices to work optimally.

-For our modest truck camper the WeBoost Drive 4G-X was nearly perfect out of the box.
-The internal antenna is designed for smaller vehicles so it isn’t very powerful.
+For our modest truck camper, the WeBoost Drive X was nearly perfect out of the box.
+The internal antenna is designed for smaller vehicles so it is not very powerful.
 This ensures that we get no interference with our external antenna.
 The catch is that the cellphone must be within 18” – 36” from the internal antenna.
-Some people might find this restrictive but as we mostly use it to boost our phones for the hotspot connectivity (using the phones to connect our computers) this doesn’t really effect us much.
+Some people might find this restrictive but as we mostly use it to boost our phones for hotspot connectivity (using the phones to connect our computers) this does not really affect us much.
 We leave the phone about 24″ from the internal antenna and we can roam with our computers over 30′ away from our phones and still stay connected.
 We do sometimes forget when we take phone calls and walk out of range of the WeBoost but this is a small inconvenience for an otherwise perfect system.

 The Outside Antenna

-The small omni-directional outside antenna that comes with the WeBoost 4G-X wasn’t going to cut it for us.
+The small omnidirectional outside antenna that comes with the WeBoost Drive X wasn’t going to cut it for us.
 These are designed to magnetically connect to the roof of a traveling vehicle and pick up signals from any direction.
-This omni-directional antenna has limitations because of power restrictions placed on moving vehicles in the United States.
+This omnidirectional antenna has limitations because of power restrictions placed on moving vehicles in the United States.
 Directional antennas are always going to work better because of their fundamental design.